ophub/amlogic-s9xxx-openwrt/README.md

 | s912 | octopus | openwrt_s912_v*.img |
 | s905d | n1 | openwrt_s905d_v*.img |

-## Install to EMMC partition and update instructions
+## Install to EMMC and update instructions

 Choose the corresponding firmware according to your STB.
 Then write the IMG file to the USB hard disk through software such as [balenaEtcher](https://www.balena.io/etcher/).
 Insert the USB hard disk into the STB.
 Common for all `Amlogic s9xxx STB`.